-OCS and CNCS expect a highly competitive AmeriCorps grant selection process.
-The actual level of funding is subject to the availability of annual appropriations.
+OCS expects a highly competitive AmeriCorps grant selection process.
+The actual amount and timing of funds awarded is subject to the availability of annual appropriations.

 Estimated Award Amount

 Grant awards have two components: operating funds and AmeriCorps member positions with corresponding Education Award amounts.
 Grant award amounts vary - both in the level of operating funds and in the type and amount of AmeriCorps member positions - as determined by the scope of the project.